StephenWattam/LWAC/docs/User/server_config.md

    * `timeout` --- Overall timeout, in seconds, for the whole request.
    * `connect_timeout` --- TCP connect timeout
    * `dns_cache_timeout` --- DNS lookup timeout

+MIME type handling can be controlled in a rudimentary manner to prevent superfluous saving of binary data.
+This is controlled using the `Content-type` field of the response headers, and takes the form of a whitelist or blacklist based on regular expressions.
+Any link that is 'denied' has its body content wiped and a flag set in its datapoint metadata, but otherwise remains intact.
+It is configured by the structure called `:mimes`.

+ * `mimes{}` --- Defines mime-type acceptance handling
+   * `policy` --- Either `:whitelist` to only accept the items matching the list, or `:blacklist` to only decline the items on the list.
+   * `ignore_case` --- Should the regexp matching be case-insensitive?
+   * `list[]` --- A list of regular expressions.
+If one matches, depending on white/blacklist configuration, the body will be blanked.

 Client Management
 -----------------